Tips

 image

-Staff at the SES Multi Metal Stock LTD plant in Caldershaw, came to work last Monday morning only to find the keys for the locks no longer worked, window shutters down and all access into the building blocked.
+Staff at the SES Multi Metal Stock LTD plant in Caldershaw, for example, came to work one day in 2016 only to find the keys for the locks no longer worked, window shutters down and all access into the building blocked.
 When enquiring to the boss about the issue, the staff received text messages informing them all that they had been made redundant.

 The message came as a shock to the employers, of which Pete Donnelly, a driver with the company for 14 years; “I’m in shock and have just been trying to sort things out – I’ve got a mortgage and kids and we’ve no idea where we stand.